davidclough/node/_documents/javascript-guide/javascript-guide.md

 <p>    Testing (Simon wrote a wiki article)</p>
 <p>    QUnit or Jasmine      Mocha</p>
 <p>    Unit testing and behaviour testing (browser testing)</p>
+> TODO: May need a fifth section.
+In testing just mention an example of the two types of test I have done in Jasmine.
+Mention Karma the test runner and other Jasmine-related things.
+> Briefly mention some other libraries.
+Also mention that the big JS frameworks tend to have their own preferred testing libraries.
 [chhimp.js](https://chimp.readme.io/)
 ### <a name="devtools-typescript"></a>TypeScript
 <p>    TypeScript (coffeescript traceUR)</p>